jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 #### Part 1:
-Open the mock data file using the pandas package.
+For this part we need to access the mock data file.
 Our data waveform starts at some time 𝑡min.
-Find out what this is.
-Next, take your observed data waveform and output data for t > tmin and t< 0.
-Verify, by plotting, that your new observed waveform only has data in this restricted time range.
+We must first find out what this is.
+Next, we can take the observed data waveform and output data for t > tmin and t< 0.
+We then plot to verify that the new observed waveform only has data in this restricted time range.

 ```python